SLiPs23/azure-demo/kubernetes/README.md

 `helm dep update`

-After you can check to see if things are running with:
+You can check to see if things are running with:

 `kubectl -n monitoring get all`